By Atiba Pertilla

-This is the first in a series of posts about the New York Chamber Music Society.
-Future posts will look at the musicians in the group, its repertoire, and venues and composers of the time.
+This is the second in a series of posts about the New York Chamber Music Society.
+The first post explored the founding of the group.
+Future posts will look at the musicians in the group, its repertoire, and composers of the time.
 There will be a salon-style concert, commemorating the 100th Anniversary of the NYCMS’s first major performance, on December 20, co-sponsored by The Gotham Center and featuring the chamber music of Mozart, Bach, and Bax, plus a special piece written for the occasion.
 Email here for more information.

 is a blog for